Analysis | Fact-checking Biden’s 2021 address to Congress

 Moody’s was not the only firm to offer an analysis.
 A Penn-Wharton Budget model study was more pessimistic about the long-term impact of the plan on the gross domestic product.
 “On net, by 2050 the capital stock ends up 1.52 percent smaller, and GDP is 0.49 percent lower, than under the current law baseline,” the study said.

 Biden’s statistics on the mix of jobs that plan would created comes from yet another study, issued by the Georgetown University Center on Education and the Workforce.
-“The majority of infrastructure jobs (75 percent) will be for people with no more than a high school diploma and some non-degreed short-term training—those who have been harmed most by technology change and trade since the mid-1980s,” the report said.
+“The majority of infrastructure jobs (75 percent) will be for people with no more than a high school diploma and some non-degreed short-term training — those who have been harmed most by technology change and trade since the mid-1980s,” the report said.

-“When I was sworn in, less than 1% of seniors were fully vaccinated against COVID-19.
-100 days later, nearly 70% of seniors are fully protected.”
+“When I was sworn in, less than 1 percent of seniors were fully vaccinated against covid-19.
+One hundred days later, nearly 70 percent of seniors are fully protected.”

 The number of seniors vaccinated now is impressive but the figure for when Biden took office is a misleading statistic.
-When Biden took office, vaccinations had only been given for about a month.
-Moreover, health-care workers, residents of long-term care facilities, frontline essential workers and people over the age of 75 were in line to be the first to be vaccinated, which is why a relatively small percentage of people over 65 had been fully vaccinated.
+When Biden took office, vaccinations had been given for only about a month.
+Moreover, health-care workers, residents of long-term care facilities, front-line essential workers and people over the age of 75 were in line to be the first to be vaccinated, which is why a relatively small percentage of people over 65 had been fully vaccinated.

 “A recent study shows that 55 of the nation’s biggest corporations paid zero in federal income tax last year.”

-In a report released in April, the left-leaning Institute on Taxation and Economic Policy (ITEP) concluded that 55 profitable companies in the Fortune 500 did not pay any federal income tax, largely as a result of the 2017 tax law, such as through deductions for investment that Trump promoted in the bill.
-This is actually a reduction from the year before, when the group said that 91 companies in the Fortune 500 failed to pay any federal taxes -- a statistic biden frequently cited on the campaign trail.
+In a report released in April, the left-leaning Institute on Taxation and Economic Policy (ITEP) concluded that 55 profitable companies in the Fortune 500 did not pay any federal income tax, largely as a result of the 2017 tax law, such as through deductions for investment that President Donald Trump promoted in the bill.
+This is actually a reduction from the year before, when the group said that 91 companies in the Fortune 500 failed to pay any federal taxes — a statistic Biden frequently cited on the campaign trail.
 It’s worth noting that companies do not fully disclose their tax liability in their filings with the Securities and Exchange Commission, so this statistic is the product of research and analysis by the ITEP.
 But the group has done this for many years, and certainly the comparison of estimated taxes paid before and after the tax bill is relevant.

-“I spent a lot of time with President Xi, traveling over seventeen thousand miles.”
+“I spent a lot of time with President Xi, traveling over 17,000 miles.”

 Biden ad-libbed a line for which he previously received Three Pinocchios.
 This is a strange claim — and it was a comment Biden also made during the campaign.
 But it does not add up.
 During the Obama administration, it became clear that Xi Jinping, then the vice president, was in line to become the next leader of China.
 He was largely a mystery to U.S. officials, so Biden was assigned the task of getting to know him.

-In 2011, Biden traveled to China and over the course of three days met with Xi in various settings.
+In 2011, Biden traveled to China and over three days met with Xi in various settings.
 They had a bilateral meeting and formal dinner in Beijing on Aug.
 18, co-hosted a business dialogue on Aug.
 19 and then visited the city of Chengdu in Sichuan province, along with a high school about 50 miles away in an area where a 2008 earthquake had left 86,000 people dead or missing.
 They also had a lengthy dinner together in Chengdu.
 Afterward, Biden flew on to Mongolia.

 In 2012, Xi visited the United States.
 On Feb.
 14, Biden and Xi gathered at the White House for meetings, including with President Barack Obama, had lunch at the State Department, conducted a business roundtable and finally had dinner at the vice president’s residence at the Naval Observatory.
 Xi then traveled elsewhere in the United States, including Iowa, before arriving in Los Angeles.
 Biden flew to Los Angeles to meet Xi there on Feb.
 17; they had dinner, among other events.